 Rosley CofE School

-Rosley is a voluntary Aided Primary School catering for children between the ages of 4 and 11 years.
+Rosley is a voluntary Aided Primary School and Nursery catering for children between the ages of 2 and 11 years.
 The original school was founded in 1873, but moved to its present site in 1961.
 It is a pleasant, well maintained building situated opposite Holy Trinity Church and Rosley Village Hall in a picturesque rural setting.
 The school is easily accessible from Dalston and Wigton and serves the local communities of Rosley, Westward, Brocklebank and Curthwaite.

 Who to contact

 We also offer Breakast Club between 8am and 8.45am.

 Our after-school clubs run from 3.30pm until 5.30pm.

 Rosley CE School prides itself on being a highly inclusive school, welcoming and providing for children with a full range of needs.
 All our staff work hard to meet the needs of all the children in our care, we aim to give them access to the full school curriculum, at a level which is appropriate to their age and ability.
 We also consider the needs of parents and carers, thus our building has been adapted to allow full access for pupils and family members who may have disabilities.

 We have staff who are trained to deliver speciﬁc programs to individuals and small groups of children who need a boost in literacy or mathematical skills at certain points during the school year.
 We work closely with outside agencies that can help us access further support for individuals who require it.